HELOC vs mortgage: What's the difference?

 Additionally, with a HELOC, you can generally borrow smaller amounts of money over time, while with a home equity loan you borrow a lump sum all at once.

-Overall, both loans use your home equity as collateral and are considered to be types of second mortgages.
+Overall, both loans use your home equity as collateral and are types of second mortgages.

 HELOC draw periods